 Why Do We Have Pet Allergies?

-If true, then it suggests that while our immune system has made our bodies more resilient against many unique forces, at the same time, it has caused us to be hyper-sensitive to particles like dust, pollen, and dander from our pets.
+The cause of allergies remains a debated topic.
+Studies have shown that bodies release antibodies to attack foreign substances.
+This suggests that while our immune system has made our bodies more resilient against many unique threats.
+But it has also made us hypersensitive to particles like dust, pollen, and pet dander.

-When it comes to allergic reactions, we expect the normal symptoms of an itchy throat, congestion, and watery eyes, but for some people, being anywhere near pet dander can cause aggressive asthma symptoms.
+Regarding allergic reactions, we expect the usual symptoms of an itchy throat, difficulty breathing, and watery eyes.
+However, for some people, exposure to pet allergens can trigger severe asthma symptoms.
 It’s so bad, in fact, that you might have to avoid some people’s homes entirely, carry an inhaler, or regularly visit your doctor for allergy shots.

-Still, with the unconditional love our pets give us, it is super easy to make accommodations by managing our allergies by cleaning more often and taking the appropriate medication.
-We’ll leave the doctoring to doctors and instead focus on reducing the amount of pet dander, dust, pollen, and other allergy-causing particles around your home.
+Still, with the unconditional love our pets give us, it’s easy to make accommodations.
+This, like cleaning more frequently and taking the appropriate medication, can help.
+Here are some ways to reduce pet dander, dust, pollen, and other allergy-causing particles in your home.

 What Options Do You Have To Combat Pet Allergies With Filtration?